tommasobertoni/NScatterGather/README.md

 # Intro

-The Scatter-Gather pattern: send a request message to multiple recipients, and then aggregate the results into a single response.
+The Scatter-Gather pattern: send a request to multiple recipients, and aggregate the results into a single response.

 ![scatter-gather-diagram](assets/images/scatter-gather-diagram.png)